Backstory

 5. Dropping a Habit

-If you decide to drop a habit, simply copy it over and add drop (current Delay Date) to it:
+If you decide to drop a habit, simply copy it over and add drop (current Delay Date)

 If a drop date arrives, and the drop note is still there, you can drop the habit: